-As CFOs retool their strategies in response to the pandemic, their areas of focus and investment priorities look to shatter some long-standing assumptions about the health care business and position them toward the future of health.
+As CFOs retool their strategies in response to the pandemic, their areas of focus and investment priorities look to shatter some long-standing assumptions about the health care business and position them towards the future of health.

 Virtual care and virtual work are table stakes

 The pandemic demonstrated the value of virtual care and virtual work much faster and in ways we could not have imagined had the industry waited for longer-term trends to play out.
-Before the pandemic, the discussion on virtual health or virtual work remained limited for health care organizations, showing great promise but with low adoption.
+Before the pandemic, the discussion on virtual health or virtual work remained limited for health care organisations, showing great promise but with low adoption.

-Of the surveyed CFOs, 85% said virtual health technologies are an increased priority for their organization today compared to the beginning of the year (figure 4).
+Of the surveyed CFOs, 85% said virtual health technologies are an increased priority for their organisation today compared to the beginning of the year (figure 4).
 Many interviewed CFOs told us that both consumers and physicians were supportive of virtual visits due to ease of use, supportive access and payment regulations, and better outcomes.
 They expect the trend to continue and even become the default option for routine care and postoperative follow-up visits, consistent with our previous research on the future of virtual health.6

-"The growth in (virtual health) volume is phenomenal, and we are already investing a lot.
+"The growth in (virtual health) volume is phenomenal and we are already investing a lot.
 Our goal is never to go back.
 Both physicians and patients are loving it.
-Physicians found new productivity tools, and for the patients, it is a huge convenience factor."
+Physicians found new productivity tools and for the patients, it is a huge convenience factor."

 —CFO, large not-for-profit health system